 IF THE PERSON VOMITS OR DROOLS

-- If a spinal injury is suspected, "log roll" him or her instead.
-Keep the person's head, neck, and back in line, and roll him or her as a unit.
+- If a spinal injury is suspected, "log roll" the person instead.
+To do this, keep the person's head, neck, and back in line, and roll the body and head as a unit.

 - Do NOT give the person anything by mouth, including anything to eat or drink.